 Too many people have lost hope in the power of politics to bring about change – I haven’t.
 I believe that by our common endeavour, we can transform our economy and society so that it works in the interests of the many, not the few.

-As your MP, I represent your interests in Parliament.
-If you’d like me to take up an issue on your behalf, please don’t hesitate to get in touch.
+As your local MP, I represent your interests in Parliament.
+If you live in Liverpool Walton and would like me to take up an issue on your behalf, please don’t hesitate to get in touch.